jcricket/gwt-syncproxy/Readme.md

 ## Developers

 Are you using SyncProxy in your Project?
 Let us know so we can generate a list of projects utilizing the SyncProxy Project.
-Let us know which Library (Java/Android) and a website if you have it!
+Let us know which Library (Java/Android) you are using and a website if you have it!

 ## Changes

-The latest ReleaseNOtes are available up to version 0.4.
+The latest [Release Notes](https://github.com/jcricket/gwt-syncproxy/wiki/Release-Notes) are available up to version 0.5.
 The Roadmap is a work in progress and currently targeting version 0.6.
-Check the CommonIssues wiki for a list of problems that may occur and how to resolve them before submitting a ticket.
+Check the [Common Issues](https://github.com/jcricket/gwt-syncproxy/wiki/Common-Issues) wiki for a list of problems that may occur and how to resolve them before submitting a ticket.
 You may also post up to StackOverflow with the 'gwt-syncproxy' tag and we'll help you there.